 Sara Steiner, winemaker turned estate artisan grower, is the proprietor of San Benito Tea Company.
 Specializing in herbs grown at her Three Horse Farms and wild collected botanicals, her unique and health conscious blends are available on line and at various farmers markets.
 Sara will explain the variety of herbs that can be used for beneficial infusions and, how to harvest, dry, blend and package your own.

 Thinking about Getting Chickens? - Piper Rindt

-Stop by and meet Ebony, a friendly barred Plymouth Rock hen.
-Get your questions about chickens answered by her also friendly owner, Piper Rindt.
+Stop by and meet some real live chickens and get your questions about chickens answered by also friendly owner, Rosamond Mark.

 Introduction to Pruning - Carol Nickbarg 9am - noon